-In accordance with Federal financial aid regulations, financial aid recipients are required to make Satisfactory Academic Progress (SAP) toward completion of their educational goals in order to receive financial aid.
+In accordance with federal financial aid regulations, financial aid recipients are required to make Satisfactory Academic Progress (SAP) toward completion of their educational goals in order to receive financial aid.
 This SAP policy is separate from IVC’s academic progress policies.
 Additionally, federal rules state that SAP standards must include a review of all periods of enrollment, for which the student did and did not receive financial aid.
-Courses students attempt at both IVC and Saddleback are included in the SAP calculations.
+Courses students attempt at both IVC and Saddleback College are included in the SAP calculations.

 The following requirements must be met in order to receive or continue to receive financial aid.

 - Complete 67% or more of enrolled units (all units enrolled for at census date).
 The pace calculation used is completed units divided by enrolled units.
-Failed (F), Incompletes (I), Withdrawals (W), No Pass (NP), No Credit (NC), Report Delayed (RD) or In Progress (IP) codes after census date will be counted as enrolled but not completed.
+Failed (F), Incompletes (I), Withdrawals (W), Forgiven Withdrawals (FW), No Pass (NP), No Credit (NC), Report Delayed (RD) or In Progress (IP) codes after census date will be counted as enrolled but not completed.
 Credits transferred from other colleges will be counted as both enrolled and completed.
-Additionally, remedial and ESL courses up to 30 units will be deducted from the maximum timeframe calculation, but included for the GPA and completion percentage calculations.
+Additionally, remedial and ESL courses up to 30 units will be deducted from the maximum timeframe calculation, but will be included for the GPA and completion percentage calculations.

 - Maintain at least a cumulative district GPA of 2.0.

 - Complete associate degree within 90 units enrolled and certificate program within 45 units enrolled to meet 150% of the program’s credit length requirement.

 Students who complete less than 67% of their enrolled units or their cumulative institutional GPA falls below 2.0, will be automatically placed on a financial aid “Warning” status for the following semester.
 A “Warning” email notification will be sent to students informing them that they will need to meet the SAP standards or have their financial aid suspended.